-When Adobe Analytics is used to measure Target activities (called A4T), Analytics collects additional data that is not available when there is no Target activity on the page.
-This is because the Target activity fires a call at the top of the page, but Analytics typically fires its data collection calls at the bottom of the page.
-In the implementation of A4T to date, we included this additional data whenever a Target activity was active.
-Going forward, we will include this additional data only when both the Target and Analytics tags have fired.
+When Adobe Analytics is used to measure Target activities (called A4T), Analytics collects extra data that is not available when there is no Target activity on the page.
+The Target activity fires a call at the top of the page, but Analytics typically fires its data collection calls at the bottom of the page.
+In the implementation of A4T to date, Adobe includes this additional data whenever a Target activity was active.
+Going forward, Adobe includes this additional data only when both the Target and Analytics tags have fired.

 Adobe prides itself on data accuracy and quality.
-When the Target tag fires, but the Analytics tag does not, we are recording “partial data” (sometimes called “unstitched hits”), which would not be captured by Analytics were there no Target activity.
-Although including this partial data in Analytics reporting does provide additional information, it also creates inconsistency with historical data from periods when there were no Target activities running.
-This can cause problems for Analytics users who are analyzing trends over time.
-In the interest of ensuring data consistency in Analytics, we will be excluding all partial data.
+When the Target tag fires, but the Analytics tag does not, Analytics records “partial data” (sometimes called “unstitched hits”).
+These unstitched hits would not be captured by Analytics if there was no Target activity.
+Although including this partial data in Analytics reporting provides additional information, it also creates inconsistency with historical data from periods when there were no Target activities running.
+This situation can cause problems for Analytics users who are analyzing trends over time.
+In the interest of ensuring data consistency in Analytics, Adobe excludes all partial data.

-We have seen some customers with very high rates of partial data in Analytics.
-This can result from improper implementation, but there are legitimate causes as well.
+Adobe has encountered some customers with high rates of partial data in Analytics.
+High rates of partial data can result from improper implementation, but there are legitimate causes as well.

 The identified causes of partial data include the following: